 It apparently never occurred to Repub lican leaders that the vindictive anti-immigrant laws passed in the states by Republican governors and legislators would offend members of the targeted minority groups even if they were born here or legally immigrated here.
 Buzz phrases like "illegals" and "self-deport" repeated endlessly by Mr. Romney and GOP congressional candidates over the past year had the same impact.
 Now suddenly aware of grim demographic realities, Republicans will be scrambling to win the votes of minority groups, if not their hearts.

 Fed up with Republicans’ spiteful opposition to passage of the DREAM Act, which would give legal status to illegal immigrants who were brought to the U.S. before they were age 16 and have a high school diploma, a GED or have served in the U.S. military, President Obama last August gave those who would be eligible a reprieve from deportation.
-The DREAM Act should be brought up for a vote
+The DREAM Act should be brought up for a vote in Congress in January, and if it does not pass, the emptiness of Republicans’ new-found support of immigration reform will be exposed.

 The so-called Secure Communities program, which requires local police departments to share information with federal customs and immigration officials, must end.
 Police complain that they can’t function in immigrant communities if they are seen as federal stool pigeons, and the program has led to racial profiling.